filotimo-project/.github/profile/README.md

 ```
 - Dirty centisec values are dynamically determined for storage hardware.
 - IO schedulers are dynamically determined - using Kyber for fast SSDs and BFQ for rotational devices.
 - minimum-free, dirty ratio and bytes, dirty background ratio and bytes, and zram compression algorithm are dynamically determined.
-If physical memory is below 16GiB, `zstd` is used rather than `lzo-rle`.
 - Full preempt is enabled by default - this reduces raw throughput but improves latency and responsiveness on the desktop.
 - The following are applied to the system's default btrfs subvolumes in fstab, improving disk performance and reducing unnecessary writes - `noatime,lazytime,commit=120,discard=async,compress=zstd:1,space_cache=v2`
 - Some kernel module fixes are automatically applied for Surface and Framework devices.